rndpk12/Portfolio-optimization-ml/README.md

 - `portfolio_optimization.ipynb` – Main Jupyter notebook with all model implementations.
 - `Report.docx` – Full research paper with detailed explanation and results.
-- `data/` – Folder for input stock data (not uploaded due to size).
-- `images/` – Folder for all graphs and visuals (add your plots here).

 ---